When you learn English with movies, you’re taking a wild adventure.

 Okay, let’s press play!

-3 Reasons Why Learning English With Movies and Film Works
+Why Learning English with Movies and Film Works

-Perhaps you’re still wondering if you can still really learn any English by watching movies.
+Perhaps you’re still wondering if you can really learn English with movies.

 After all, watching movies is supposed to be fun, right?
 So, how can you learn while having so much fun with the film?
 And more importantly, why should you learn English with movies instead of with textbooks?